checkly/docs.checklyhq.com/site/content/learn/headless/avoiding-hard-waits.md

 ### Waiting on page functions

 For more advanced cases, we can pass a function to be evaluated within the browser context via `{{< newtabref title="page.waitForFunction" href="https://playwright.dev/docs/api/class-page#page-wait-for-function" >}}`.

+## Takeaways

+1. Never use hard waits outside of debugging
+2. Use smart waits instead, choosing the best one for your situation
+3. Use more or less smart waits depending on whether your tool support auto-waits